top of page

 The Cynic

 A common gatekeeper is the Cynic.
-This part of you might roll its eyes at the idea of therapy, thinking things like, “Therapists are paid to listen.
+This part of you might roll its eyes at the idea of therapy, thinking things like: “Therapists are paid to listen.
 They don't really care,” or “This sounds like a load of rubbish!”
-The Cynic isn’t here to sabotage you—it's here to protect you from disappointment by keeping your expectations low.
-In some ways, it’s helping you avoid getting your hopes up and being let down.
+The Cynic isn’t there to sabotage you, it may be there to try to protect you from disappointment, perhaps by keeping your expectations low, and avoiding getting your hopes up and being let down.
+Or perhaps it has its own reasons to feel untrusting of therapy or certain modalities.

-This part asks the hard questions.
+This part asks important questions.
 It challenges you to gather evidence and ensures you're making safe and informed decisions.
 This can be incredibly helpful when approached with curiosity rather than frustration.

 The Thinker

-The Thinker part loves to analyse everything.
+The Thinker part loves to analyse.
 This part might say, “How does this process even work?” or “I need to understand everything before I can move forward.”
-The Thinker wants to protect you from uncertainty by keeping everything logical and structured.
-It often uses reasoning and analysis to avoid diving into emotions that may feel overwhelming or unfamiliar.
+The Thinker may want to protect you from uncertainty by keeping everything logical and structured.
+It might be using reasoning and analysis to avoid diving into emotions that may feel overwhelming or unfamiliar.
+It may also just be a part who simply likes to understand things on a logical level.

-While the Thinker can sometimes delay progress by overanalysing, it also ensures that you fully understand the process and feel safe before moving ahead.
+While the Thinker can sometimes be seeking to avoid emotions, it may also be helping to ensure you fully understand the process and feel safe before moving ahead.

 The Self-Conscious

 The Self-Conscious part worries about what others (including your therapist) might think.
 It might wonder, “What if I sound ridiculous?” or “What if they judge me for sharing this?”
 Therapy, especially one as introspective as IFS, can feel very vulnerable.
-The Self-Conscious part wants to protect you from the sting of rejection or embarrassment.
+The Self-Conscious part may be trying to protect you from the sting of rejection or embarrassment.

 This part is usually trying to ensure that you're accepted and understood, and it can be a great ally when it comes to building trust in the therapeutic relationship, as it is often the one who will check to make sure that your therapist truly is non-judgemental!